-Through digital manipulation of various passports and immigration documents-largely drawn from her family archives-Jesse Chun appropriates and reinterprets the imagery of administration.
-In Landscape (2019), the watermarks of various passport pages are transformed into large-scale landscapes.
-Pixelated and re-contextualized, and devoid of the national markers and traveler's data, they are shown alongside Forms (2016), a series of works in which Chun's personal collection of visa applications are reimagined in poems and verses, indicating how our days are filled with filling out forms.
+Through digital manipulation of various passports and immigration documents-largely drawn from her family archives-Jesse Chun appropriates and reinterprets the imagery and language of administration.
+In Landscape (2019), the watermarks of various passport pages are transformed into large-scale landscapes of unidentifiable lands.
+Pixelated and re-contextualized, and devoid of the national markers and traveler's data, they are shown alongside Forms (2016), a series of works in which Chun's personal collection of immigration forms are reimagined into erasure poetry, thereby subverting the power and function of bureaucratic language.